pwbriggs/music-assistant.github.io/docs/music-providers/soundcloud.md

 # SoundCloud Provider ![Preview image](../assets/icons/soundcloud-icon.svg){ width=70 align=right }

 Music Assistant has support for Soundcloud.
-Contributed by @gieljnssns !
+Contributed by [gieljnssns](https://github.com/gieljnssns)

-## How to get O-Auth and Client id
+## Configuration

+Two fields need to be completed to use this provider, Client id and Authorization.
+To obtain these proceed as follows:

 1. Delete your cookies for Soundcloud.
 2. Go to [Soundcloud](https://soundcloud.com).